zhang-beichen/XAI_Drought_Impacts/docs/Notes.md

 ## scripts

 Python files, including functions to process the datasets as machine-learning-ready and to train and test XGBoost models, are under this directory

+## src

+A folder to save the SHAP plots displayed in the README file.

 ------